 What You Need To Know About Fall Protection

-Fall protection (general requirements) continues to be the #1 cited OSHA violation, with fall protection (training) coming in at the #8.
+Fall protection (general requirements) continues to be the #1 cited OSHA violation, with fall protection (training) coming in at #7.
 Basically, falls are a big deal at a work site.
 According to the Bureau of Labor Statistics, falls from elevation are the second leading cause of occupational fatalities behind motor vehicle accidents in 2021.

 While hazard assessments are an important part of any safety program, they are an especially important part of fall protection.
 Hazard assessments help employers determine the answers to the following important questions: